wp-plugins/formilla-live-chat/readme.txt

 = Does the Customer Inbox Help Desk come with the standard free live chat package? = Yes.
 Our standard free live chat customers can enjoy the Help Desk feature absolutely free!
-You can read and respond to offline emails, add private notes to chat conversations or emails, search, and more!
+You can read and respond to offline emails, view chat history, add private notes to chat conversations or emails, search, and more!

 = Can I enable the desktop notifications feature with the standard free live chat package? = Yes.
-The desktop notifications feature works with your free live chat or premium package and can be enabled from within your Formilla.com account, under Account Settings.
+The desktop notifications feature works with the standard free live chat or premium package and can be enabled from within your Formilla.com account, under Account Settings.
 Desktop notifications work with Firefox, Chrome, and Safari at this time.

 == Screenshots ==